-137 Approximately ten years ago, Connor Raso collected such data in an important study of guidance documents which he based on what agencies had posted online at that time.
+&lt;sup>176 Approximately ten years ago, Connor Raso collected such data in an important study of guidance documents which he based on what agencies had posted online at that time.
 Connor N. Raso, Strategic or Sincere?
-Analyzing Agency Use of Guidance Documents, 119 Yale L. J. 782.
+Analyzing Agency Use of Guidance Documents, 119 YALE L. J. 782 (2010).
 Ironically, at that time, Raso found data to be unavailable for the Food and Drug Administration (FDA).
 Id. at 811 n.
-140. Yet today, FDA has one of the more sophisticated online repositories of guidance, one which is used above as an illustration.
-Another difference between FDA and other agencies' online repositories: FDA purports to include all agency guidance documents on its webpage, while most other agencies only list significant guidance documents, in accord with the OMB Bulletin.
+140. Yet today, FDA has one of the more sophisticated online repositories of guidance.
+Another difference between FDA and other agencies' online repositories: FDA organized and easily accessible list of guidance documents that can be readily used to compute an aggregate number of guidance documents by year.
+FDA's website shows 823 documents issued from 2014-2018, with 544 labeled as final guidance (as opposed to "draft").
+By comparison, from Tables 2 and 3, FDA had published only ten Federal Register notices with guidance-related terms in the action field but 1,271 notices with such terms in the summary field.
+For FDA, the average of the estimates derived from Federal Register searches (641) is at least close to the average of the total and final guidance numbers from the FDA's website (684).